mlcontests/mlcontests.github.io/README.md

 "conference-year": Which year of the conference is this competition affiliated with?
 E.g. 2022 "launched": day the competition starts.
 Format is "D MMM YYYY".
 "registration-deadline": final day new competitors are able to register.
 Format is "D MMM YYYY".
+"additional_urls": Any additional relevant links - for example, to the competition homepage if the actual competition is run on CodaLab.
+E.g. ["https://example1.com", "https://example2.com"]
+"tags": Any tags relevant to the type of challenge.
+E.g. ["supervised", "vision", "nlp"]
 ```

 The required date format in all cases is `D MMM YYYY` - e.g. `5 Jan 2023`.